protoz/cruddybeer/README.md

-Cruddy Beer is a CRUD exercise using Flask.
+# Cruddy Beer is a CRUD exercise using Flask.

-From this, a user will be able to add/remove a brewery, then add/remove a beer to that brewery.
+From this, a user will be able to do the following:

+- add/remove a brewery
+- add/remove a beer to a chosen brewery

-The home page will then display the data on the index page.
+The home page will then refresh and display the new data.